thomasrolinger/Chapel-SPLATT/README.md

 This branch will be where I try different methods of making the Chapel code faster.

++ It seems that running with less threads (i.e. less than 20) has better performance than using all 20.
+Using gprof, a lot of the time is spent doing some coforall stuff.
+So maybe the overhead of task creation and what not takes over?
+For YELP, running with 4 "threads" seems to be the best.

 Here are the optimizations I will be trying.
 I'll try to keep this list up-to-date and describe the outcomes: